Skip to content

 The format is described below:

-The first line specifies the visual mesh to use
+The first line specifies the visual mesh to use.
+Can be set to none to disable visuals, useful for event boxes.

 The second line specifies the scale of it (x, y, z) Default: 1,1,1